naveedkhalid123/shoppe/README.md

 Support for multiple languages and regions

 👤 Author
-Developed and maintained by Muhammd Naveed Khalid.
+Developed and maintained by Muhammad Naveed Khalid.